Lecture Topology II

 8.3.
 Algebraic intersection numbers and the intersection form

-Lecture notes from last semesters course on Topology I:
+Lecture notes from my course on Topology I from 2019:

-Carolin Wengler has made the effort to format her lecture notes from the last semester lovingly with LaTeX and
+Carolin Wengler has made the effort to format her lecture notes lovingly with LaTeX and

 kindly made them available to me.
 (If you find errors, including smaller typos, please report them to me, such that I can correct them.)